Daniel15/Website/Daniel15.Web/Posts/2017-08-26-performing-dns-requests-from-google-docs.md

 ---

+# This post is originally from Daniel15's Blog at https://d.sb/2017/08/performing-dns-requests-from-google-docs

+---

 I use a Google Docs spreadsheet to manage all my domains.
 It contains a list of all the domain names I own, along with their expiry dates, the name of the registrar the domain is registered with, and some other details.
 I also wanted to also add a column showing the nameservers, so I could tell which domains were parked vs which domains I'm actively using.

 Google Apps Script provides a [URLFetchApp.fetch](https://developers.google.com/apps-script/reference/url-fetch/url-fetch-app){rel=nofollow} function to perform network requests.
 We can combine this with Google's [DNS-over-HTTPS API](https://developers.google.com/speed/public-dns/docs/dns-over-https){rel=nofollow} to load DNS records for a given domain: